2018 Measurement and Evaluation Symposium

 This presentation will address the relationship between youth physical fitness and physical activity, propose the new integrated way to assess and promote physical fitness and activity simultaneously, and how technology can assist the integration.

-Speakers: Minsoo Kang, University of Mississippi, USA
+Speaker: Minsoo Kang, University of Mississippi, USA

 4:40 – 5:05